 Nutrition is the process of getting food into your body and using it as raw materials for growth, fuel for energy, and vitamins and minerals that keep your body healthy and functioning properly.

 Protein comes from the foods you eat and is broken down into individual amino acids.
-There are many different amino acids; they all have a similar structure, but are differentiated by their side chains.
 Your body uses the amino acids to build and repair the various parts of your body.
 Your muscles contain lots of protein, and you need to replenish that protein through your diet.
 Your body also needs protein for components of your immune system, hormones, nervous system, and organs.

 Micronutrients - Vitamins and Minerals

 Your diet needs to provide adequate amounts of all of these "little helpers."
 A healthy, balanced diet will provide you with lots of vitamin and minerals.
-An unhealthy diet may make your body deficient in one or more of these helpers.
+An unhealthy diet may make your body deficient in one or more of them.